balupton/is-ember-ready-yet/README.md

 ## praise

 ### [emberaddons.com](http://www.emberaddons.com)
 Want something ember related?
 This website has it all.
-It's not quite [Polymer Elements](https://elements.polymer-project.org) yet (which offers inline demos and docs), but it's quick links to demo pages gets you by.
+It's not quite [Polymer Elements](https://elements.polymer-project.org) yet (which offers inline demos and docs), but its quick links to demo pages gets you by.
 The quality rating of each item is also super nifty.
 Beats [React Parts](http://react.parts/web).